 Vietri Sul Mare is a hidden gem along the Amalfi Coast in the Salerno province.
 It is known as the ceramic capital of the world and boasts one of the most beautiful serene beaches.
 The town has a beautiful view of the cityscape as soon as you exit the train station.

 You can easily get to Vietri Sul Mare from Salerno by taking one stopover to the town or by taking a ferry to the Marina di Vietri from Amalfi or Salerno.
 Then, you will be alarmed by the true uniqueness and creativity the adorable town holds.
 The streets are decked with ceramics and each shop one after another has handmade ceramics you can buy and take home with you as a souvenir.

-Not only that, there is so much to do after wandering the cute quaint streets full of tiled walls and paths.
-You can start your day shopping, then head to the private beach, Spiaggia Della Crestarella.
-It is relaxing and much less touristic than the other beaches you will find in popular Positano or Capri.
+Not only that, there is so much to do after wandering the cute, quaint streets full of tiled walls and paths.
+Start your day shopping, then head to the private beach, Spiaggia Della Crestarella.
+It is relaxing and much less touristic than the other beaches in popular Positano or Capri.